 The Lass Who Kissed a Frog

-She needs his help to fetch the golden ball…too bad he’s just a frog!
+She needs his help to fetch the golden ball…too bad he’s such a pest!

 The Lass Who Loved a Beast